 The Heinz Endowments was formed from the merger of the Howard Heinz Endowment and the Vira I. Heinz Endowment, effective January 1, 2007.
-The consolidated financial statements as of December 31, 2020 and 2019 include The Heinz Endowments (the "Endowments") and its wholly owned subsidiary, Penn-Liberty Holding Company (the "Company") (collectively referred to as the "Endowments").
+The consolidated financial statements as of December 31, 2021 and 2020 include The Heinz Endowments (the "Endowments") and its wholly owned subsidiary, Penn-Liberty Holding Company (the "Company") (collectively referred to as the "Endowments").
 All material intra-entity balances and transactions have been eliminated in consolidation.

 The Howard Heinz Endowment was created in 1993 as a Pennsylvania nonprofit corporation, to perform the charitable activities of its predecessor organization, a testamentary charitable trust of the same name established under the Will of Howard Heinz in 1941.
-The Vira I. Heinz Endowment was created in 1995 as a Pennsylvania nonprofit corporation, to perform the charitable activities of its predecessor organization, a testamentary charitable trust of the same name established under the Will of Normal Menne (Normal Menne) and the same name established under the Will of Vira I. Heinz in 1983.
+The Vira I. Heinz Endowment was created in 1995 as a Pennsylvania nonprofit corporation, to perform the charitable activities of its predecessor organization, a testamentary charitable trust of the same name established under the Will of Vira I. Heinz in 1983.